jiang-junyao/DRCTdb/README.md

 - scRNA-seq: seurat object with cell annotations in metadata
 - scATAC-seq: seurat or ArchR object with cell annotations in metadata
-- eqtl: SNPs region and related gene expression.
+- eQTL: SNPs region and related gene expression.

 3. Calculate the cell specific genomic intervals